Continuing Education (CE) Requirements

 Registrants must complete a minimum of 40 hours of continuing education over each two-year CE period.
-The current CE period is January 1, 2016 to December 31, 2017.
-All registrants must complete a minimum of five (5) hours in Category A and 15 hours in Category B. Registrants who hold certification in Prescriptive Authority must complete ten (10) hours in Category F. The remaining hours may be completed through any category.
-See below for details regarding each of the categories.
+The current CE period is January 1, 2022 to December 31, 2023.
+All registrants should complete a minimum of 5 hours in Category A, 12 hours in Category B, and 3 approved hours in Category G. Registrants who hold College certifications must complete 2 hours in Category E per certification.
+Registrants who hold certification in Prescriptive Authority must complete 10 hours of approved Category F (See Category F below for more details).
+The remaining hours may be completed through any category.

 How to report and calculate your CE hours

-- Report your CE hours using the Registrant Online Self-Service (ROSS) system (see Forms & Resources for additional details)
+- Report your CE hours using the Registrant Online Self-Service (ROSS) system.
+Once logged in, proceed to the Continuing Education tab > Activities